CP1404/Practicals/prac_03/README.md

 Before we're done, let's learn one more Git thing: **ignoring** files.

-You will have files in your project that you don't want stored in your repo (like PyCharm metadata files).
+You will have files in your project that you don't want stored in your repo, like PyCharm metadata files.
 You can just choose not to add them (as we've done until now) but they do show up as "unversioned files".
 We'd prefer to only see files we should consider adding.

 ![Unversioned Files window](../images/04image2.png)

-The solution is to add a file called `.gitignore` to your repository.
+The solution is to use a file called `.gitignore` in your repository.
 Note the exact spelling, including the dot at the start and no extension.
 On Unix-like systems (including Mac), the dot makes a file/folder _hidden_.